aleshaleksey/fansys23/03-movement-exploration.md

 The below table contains durability and recommended breaking threshold for various objects.
 DMs and groups should tweak these in accordance with various factors.
 For example, a set of rusty manacles should be easier to break than a set of manacles that has been properly maintained.

 NB: For weapon and armour durability see the "[weapons](11-weapons-armour.md#weapon-table)" and "[armour](11-weapons-armour.md#the-armour-table)" tables.

+NB2: All these items are immune to poison damage.

 |Item|Durability|Damage Reduction|Break Threshold|
 |-|-|-|-|